 Josh grew up in Connecticut and spent several years in the Pacific Northwest before settling in Colorado.
 He graduated from the University of Washington with an emphasis in history and earned his teaching credentials through a partnership with Regis University.
 He has been teaching for over 10 years and has been at Mountain Phoenix since the Wheat Ridge campus opened.
 Josh loves the Waldorf approach, especially the integration of the arts into the everyday curriculum and the emphasis on critical thinking and problem solving.
 He has attended many wonderful Waldorf continuing education programs and has loved incorporating new methods into his classroom.
 He is excited to share Mountain Phoenix with his two children who are presently in elementary school here.
 When not teaching, Josh likes to spend time with his family enjoying the outdoors and taking in a baseball game.

 Brian has his Bachelor’s degree in Secondary Education Language Arts and has been a Middle School teacher and Language Arts Department Chair for several years.
 He also has enjoyed teaching and coaching cycling and soccer.
 He recently attended the Art of Teaching Grade 8 in Waldorf Education at Rudolf Steiner College in Fair Oaks, CA.

 Cecilia and her husband enjoy traveling to different countries and learning about other cultures, food, and people.
-She has visited 25 states in the US and many countries in Asia, Europe, and South America.
+She has visited 25 states in the US and 18 countries in Asia, Europe, South America, and Australia.
 She loves to cook, knit, bake, and read, but teaching Spanish is one of her favorites activities.

 Cecilia believes Mountain Phoenix is a great school and feels that she is working with amazing people.
 She hopes she can continue to be part of MPCS for many years to come.